BroCod3/DefHack/README.md

 *The Project For DefHack Hackathon by Team BroCode*

 ## What is it ?
-An All-In-One Platform To Meet 80% Of Your Needs In Your College or University.
+An All-In-One Platform To Meet 80% Of Your Needs In Your School, College or University.
 Developed By Team BroCode

 ![Qnet Home](https://github.com/AlexyPulivelil/DefHack/blob/main/Assets/Home%20UI.jpg)